-Commercially made ice is stirred as it is being frozen and household ice is not.
-Without mixing, many more ice crystals form and air is trapped in the ice.
-Light rays are distorted by these crystals and this distortion gives home frozen ice a cloudy appearance.
+Commercially made ice is stirred when frozen, but household ice is not.
+Without mixing, many more ice crystals form and air will get trapped in the ice.
+Light rays are distorted by these crystals and this distortion gives residential frozen ice a cloudy appearance.
 Dissolved, naturally occurring minerals (calcium and magnesium) in the water also tend to settle out when the water freezes.
 You may notice these minerals floating in your glass when you use the ice cubes.

 What is the white ring on the inside of my coffeepot and how can I get rid of it?

 Dissolved minerals (calcium and magnesium) in water are left behind when water evaporates or is heated.
 These minerals are white and accumulate in teapots and coffee pots.
 These white minerals can also be found on shower heads and glass shower doors.

 To remove these minerals, fill the teapots and coffee pots with vinegar and let them sit overnight.
 Soak shower heads overnight in a plastic bowl filled with vinegar.
 When you are done soaking, carefully discard the contents of the plastic bowl down the drain and flush the container and sink drain with plenty of water.
 Rinse the teapots, coffee pots, or shower heads thoroughly after treatment and before use.